isaacfungg/obsidian/Mortgage Broker Course/Terms.md

 `Clogging`: Blocking or interfering with the borrower's right to fully regain ownership of their property after repaying the mortgage
-`Partial discharge`: When the lender removes the mortgage from part of the property `Assumable mortgage`: A mortgage that a buyer can take over from the current homeowner
+`Partial discharge`: When the lender removes the mortgage from part of the property `Assumable mortgage`: A mortgage that a buyer can take over from the current homeowner `Foreclosure`: A legal process where a lender takes ownership of a property after the borrower defaults on their mortgage